This page teaches how to create a

 template and other attributes (including a textual description) that conform the appliance.
 Please, read the

-The description mentions that there is no password for the root account and that you need to add an SSH public key to your user profile.
+The description mentions the user account you will need to use when logging in (through ssh).
 We will do this in a later step.

 Click on the OpenNebula button at the top of the screen.
 A dialogue will pop up, asking you for a few details.